sub1inear/Hedgehog/README.md

 `constexpr` can be used to tell the compiler a variable's value can be computed at compile-time.

-## Arithmatic
+## Arithmetic

-All standard arithmatic operators are supported with C++ precedence.
+All standard arithmetic operators are supported with C++ precedence.

 ```python
 x = y + z - a